 Santa Fe’s Art and Museum District has evolved over the years into a vibrant hub for contemporary art.
-With a cluster of high quality galleries located within the Railyard complex, Santa Fe presents a variety of cutting-edge exhibitions by up-and-coming, as well as significant blue-chip artists.
-These ten contemporary art galleries put Santa Fe on the map as a key destination for high quality art in New Mexico.
+With a cluster of high-quality galleries located within the Railyard complex, Santa Fe presents a variety of cutting-edge exhibitions by up-and-coming, as well as significant blue-chip artists.
+These ten contemporary art galleries put Santa Fe on the map as a key destination for respected art in New Mexico.

 Center for Contemporary Arts

-The Center for Contemporary Arts is a hub for contemporary art of all forms including film, visual arts and performance.
-The vibrant and ever-evolving venue is one of the oldest arts-oriented organisations in the area, founded in 1979.
-It provides an interdisciplinary exhibition and education programme that explores current issues, encouraging critical discourse on contemporary art topics and community engagement.
-The Centre focuses on multifaceted collaborative exhibitions presenting the region with a range of provocative, conceptual artworks.
-Its in-house Spector Ripps Project Space, for example, is dedicated to the presentation of risk-taking first-time exhibitions by New Mexico artists such as Zoe Blackwell, Brandon Soder and Betsy Emil, in addition to exploring spatial experimentation, site-specificity and scale.
+The Center for Contemporary Arts is a hub for contemporary art of all forms including film, visual arts, and performance.
+Founded in 1979, the vibrant and ever-evolving venue is one of the oldest arts-oriented organizations in the area.
+It provides an interdisciplinary exhibition and education program that explores current issues, encouraging critical discourse on contemporary art topics and community engagement.
+The center focuses on multifaceted collaborative exhibitions presenting the region with a range of provocative, conceptual artworks.
+Its in-house Spector Ripps Project Space, for example, is dedicated to the presentation of risk-taking first-time exhibitions by New Mexico artists such as Zoe Blackwell, Brandon Soder, and Betsy Emil, in addition to exploring spatial experimentation, site-specificity, and scale.

 SITE Santa Fe

 Non-profit art museum SITE Santa Fe has been responsible for bringing global attention and important works of contemporary art to Santa Fe since its inception in 1995.
-SITE has an extensive year-round exhibition schedule showcasing innovative contemporary art, and a strong educational programme encouraging community engagement with avant-grade works.
-The organisation’s mission is to nurture, discover and inspire through contemporary art, working collaboratively with local and international emerging and established artists to present groundbreaking solo and thematic group exhibitions.
-The exterior of SITE is also a work of art in itself, featuring installations by different artists, designers and architects such as Greg Lynn.
-SITE’s new biennale exhibition series, SITElines: New Perspectives on Art of the Americas consists of a six-year programme of linked exhibitions focusing on contemporary art and cultural production in the Americas, beginning with Unsettled Landscapes in 2014, and with future exhibitions in 2016 and 2018.
+SITE has an extensive year-round exhibition schedule showcasing innovative contemporary art, and a strong educational program encouraging community engagement with avant-garde works.
+The organization’s mission is to nurture, discover and inspire through contemporary art, working collaboratively with local and international emerging and established artists to present groundbreaking solo and thematic group exhibitions.
+The exterior of SITE is also a work of art in itself, featuring installations by different artists, designers, and architects such as Greg Lynn.
+SITE’s new biennale exhibition series, SITElines: New Perspectives on Art of the Americas consists of a six-year program of linked exhibitions focusing on contemporary art and cultural production in the Americas, beginning with Unsettled Landscapes in 2014, and with future exhibitions in 2016 and 2018.